ProfilePic

 Non-conforming loans are types of mortgage loans are not eligible for insurance through government programs due to the nature of the property.
 Private lenders provide non-conforming loans that meet their approval requirements and become part of their investment portfolios.
 The loans are generally too difficult to sell on secondary markets because they tend to be riskier for investors and follow different underwriting guidelines.

-There are some benefits to a non-conforming loan that make it a better option than a conforming loan.
+Some benefits to a non-conforming loan make it a better option than a conforming loan.
 The loan limits are higher, so you can purchase more expensive properties.
-This type of mortgage, called a jumbo loan, can be used if you’re investing in commercial property, real estate, or opening a business.
+This type of mortgage called a jumbo loan, can be used if you’re investing in commercial property, real estate, or opening a business.

 How Non-Conforming Loans Work

-Non-conforming loans have several characteristics that make them different from a conforming loan.
+Non-conforming loans have several characteristics that make them different from conforming loans.
 Here's a breakdown:

-Higher loan amounts –Check the Federal Housing Finance Agency's website to determine what the loan limit for a single-family home is in your area.
+Higher loan amounts –Check the Federal Housing Finance Agency's website to determine the loan limit for a single-family home in your area.
 These limits are updated on an annual basis.
-If you want a loan for higher than this limit, you will need to get a non-conforming loan.
+If you want a loan higher than this limit, you will need to get a non-conforming loan.

 Extensive documentation – Your lender will ask that you provide documentation in the form of several years' worth of income tax returns, bank statements, pay stubs, asset appraisals, and other verification that will qualify you for a non-conforming loan.
 Your income and employment history will also be examined.
 The lender is evaluating the amount of risk they may be taking on in approving your loan request.

-Excellent credit history –Lenders who make non-conforming loans will generally set their credit score requirements.
-These scores can be adjusted by the lender.
+Excellent credit history –Lenders who make non-conforming loans generally set their credit score requirements, which the lender can adjust.

 Debt-to-income ratio – There's very strict enforcement of the maximum debt-to-income ratio that a lender will accept.

-Closing costs and other fees – Since closing costs and other fees are calculated as a percentage of the mortgage balance; they are higher on a non-conforming mortgage.
+Closing and other fees – Since closing costs and other expenses are calculated as a percentage of the mortgage balance, they are higher on a non-conforming mortgage.
 Multiple appraisals and other additional costs might also be calculated into this type of mortgage.

 If you're ready to apply for a non-conforming loan for your next home, NASB is here to help.
-You can call our experts at 855-465-0753.
+Call our experts at 888-661-1982.